Skip to content

 StepWhat you doApprox. result

-Total~£15 profit
+Total~£12 profit

-Scenario: Back bet wins (no free bet received)
+Scenario: Back bet wins (no refund triggered)

 StepWhat you doApprox. result